 At the Swiss Hockey’s 119th Annual General Assembly, it was decided to promote and evolve in the new format Hockey5.
 This new fast-paced style game, played on a smaller field, creates plenty of dynamic goal shots, scenes, changing tension.
 This excitement generates the awareness for attracting new hockey players.
 Due to the simpler structures, smaller hockey nations can develop faster, play against the best and become one of the world’s elite.

 Spurred not least by our successes at the last U16 European Championship, with the winning the runner-up European Championship for the girls and a good 4th place in the boys, we have successfully applied for the next U16 Double European Championship (Girls & Boys) in Lausanne in 2021.
-The tournament is also the qualifying tournament for the Youth Olympic Games in Dakar, Senegal in 2022.

 20 minutes!
 Yes, just 20 minutes wants separate the champions from the contenders.
 Expect high levels of intensity as the teams will have just 1,200 seconds to prove their dominance in the shortest version of hockey.
 The 20 minutes will be split into two halves of 10 minutes each with a half-time break of two minutes.